About André Van Straaten

-I’ve been a graphic designer for over 27 years.
-In that time I’ve developed an eye for aesthetics, lines, balance and proportion.
+I studied graphic design and had my own design company for over 20 years.
+During that time I developed an eye for aesthetics, lines, balance and proportion.
 It’s this skill I strive to bring to my knife designs.
 Although a knife should be a functional tool I see no reason for it to be ugly.
 I like clean, flowing lines, elegant curves and interesting shapes.
 I don’t claim to have the perfect design yet, or even the best designs, they are all works in progress, an evolution to what I would consider the perfect edged tool.

 I use the stock removal process when building my knives.
-I would love to be able to forge, however a recurring tennis elbow injury has kept me from it.
-As I get older the various joints seem to take more of a beating and the healing periods get longer and longer.
-Although I don't forge I am still able to build knives in carbon and damascus steels which are available in bar stock or billets.
+I would love to be able to forge, however extensive injuries to both arms (sustained in a motorcycle accident) don't allow me to hold tongs or swing a hammer for extended periods.
+Although I do not forge blades I am still able to build knives in carbon and Damascus steels which are available in bar stock or billets.

 I am quite fond of using Bohler N690 and Lohmann L4528 which are high end stainless steels.
 Both are extremely durable and wear resistant and hold an edge very well.
 Bigger blades are made from 5160 carbon steel which is very tough and often used to build swords.
 I also build knives in carbon Damascus (sourced from reputable makers) and Damasteel (stainless damascus) on request

 Handle materials vary from local hardwoods,, stabilized burls, bone and horn to custom made G10 and mosaic pins.
 Walter van Jaarsveld, a close friend of mine, designed and developed the unique mosaic pins which have almost become a signature element on my hunting knives.
 His creative contribution to my knifemaking career has been invaluable and I will forever be indebted to him.